Aleadinglight/Smart-contract/README.md

 9. [New ERC20 Token](../master/MyFirstToken.sol): Create a Token using ERC20 standard.
 The details are a in the source code.

+10. [Decentralize voting](https://github.com/Aleadinglight/decentralized-voting): Create a poll vote that is automatic and completely transparent to viewers.

 ## Notes

 1. [Blockchain Basics](http://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html): Some intuition.